 The map […] reduces the complexity of the world to a manageable space, and suggests distant lands are not so distant.
 In this miniaturized space, it’s easy to envision an entire world.
 Perhaps too easy—maps often destroy through their creation.
 They are a barbaric art, or an art used for politics and propaganda.

 They say history is written by the victors.
 Maybe they’re the ones who draw the maps, too.
 Those kinds of maps show battle lines and territory won and places to honor their dead.
 My map of Shanghai doesn’t look like that.
 I’ve laid the past onto the street grid of the present.
 It’s a guide that serves only to access memory.

 But what do we choose to recall or record and with what intent?
 In Clearly Marked Ghosts by Francisco Cantú, we find many maps.
 One to apprehend migrants illegally crossing the border from Mexico into the US.
 Another warns new migrants away.
-You use the last one to locate the dead.
+The last one is to locate the dead.
 These maps will change over time as more of the wall goes up and, with it, the body count.

 A trail is a map written on the face of the land.
-Yet they , too, can change when they live by the sea.
+Yet a trail can change when it lives by the sea.

 Half a mile offshore, walking on silver water, we found a curved path that extended gracefully and without apparent end to our north and south.
 It was a shallow tidal channel and the water it held caught and pooled the sun, such that its route existed principally as flux; a phenomenon of light and of currents.